AdobeDocs/genstudio.en/help/user-guide/approvals/review-and-edit.md

 ## Iterative draft editing

-Editors can make in-process edits to content in response to review comments.
+Content editors can make in-process edits to content in response to review comments.
 While a draft is under revision, approvers can continue adding review comments but cannot change asset status.
-The editor can continue editing content on the Canvas while approvers continue their reviews.
+The content editor can continue editing content on the Canvas while approvers continue their reviews.

 ## View approval requests